stardustsuperwizard/EasyIDB/README.md

  Simple API wrapper for interacting with IndexedDB

 # How to use:
-To use the library instantiate the class:
+To use the library, instantiate the class:
 ```javascript
 tables = [
     {